 Native plants are those flowers, grasses, shrubs, and trees that are indigenous to a geographical region.
 Invasive species like buckthorn are those that, when introduced to a new location, can spread prolifically, competing with native species for resources and eventually dominating the landscape.
 Some invasive species were popular ornamental plants used in landscaping.
 Chicago Botanic Garden scientists researching invasive species have discovered that buckthorn was not nearly as pervasive in our region in previous centuries as it is today.

 The Chicago Botanic Garden’s Dixon National Tallgrass Prairie Seed Bank continues to collect and preserve germplasm of native plant species from the Upper Midwest.
-In 2013, we added 291 accessions of 215 species to the bank.
-Our total holdings include 2,757 accessions of 1,315 species.
+In 2014, we added 356 accessions to the bank.
+Our total holdings include 3,336 accessions of 1,479 species.
 We also collected seeds on contract from the U.S. Forest Service, and we continue to be an active partner in the national Seeds of Success (SOS) program.
 Megan Haidet, hosted by the U.S. Department of Agriculture Bureau of Land Management, coordinates all SOS activities.